|IT Based Tactics||✓|

-In the August 2019 press release, the Prince William County Police Department stated that it remains committed to the fight against human trafficking, and that anyone who solicits commercial sex plays a fundamental role in human sex trafficking by contributing to the need and demand of such activities.
+In the August 2019 press release, the Prince William County Police Department stated that it remains committed to the fight against human trafficking and that anyone who solicits commercial sex plays a fundamental role in human sex trafficking by contributing to the need and demand of such activities.
 The Department, in conjunction with its community partners, recognizes that those who solicit commercial sex play an equal role in creating a marketplace that thrives on sexual abuse, violence, and child exploitation.
-In addition to enforcement, the Police Department seeks to continue community education efforts and awareness campaigns through our partnerships with federal, state, and local agencies.
-The Police Department has conducted training at area hotels, local churches and hospitals, and other County agencies.
+In addition to enforcement, the Police Department seeks to continue community education efforts and awareness campaigns through partnerships with federal, state, and local agencies.
+The Police Department has conducted training at area hotels, local churches, hospitals, and other County agencies.
 Before the end of 2019, the Police Department planned to partner with the Blue Campaign to continue the educational objective at other hotels in Prince William County.
-The Blue Campaign is a national public awareness campaign, designed to educate the public, law enforcement and other industry partners to recognize the indicators of human trafficking, and how to appropriately respond to possible cases.
+The Blue Campaign is a national public awareness campaign, designed to educate the public, law enforcement, and other industry partners to recognize the indicators of human trafficking, and how to appropriately respond to possible cases.

 - Prince William County Police Department

 - Customs & Border Protection